Linuxfabrik/monitoring-plugins/check-plugins/file-age/README.md

 ## States

-* OK if all items are within the specified count and time ranges.
+* OK if the number of items outside the warning and the critical age range stays within the `--warning-count` and `--critical-count` ranges.
-* WARN if the number of items exceeding the warning age is outside the `--warning-count` range (default: > 0).
+* WARN if the number of items outside the warning age range is outside the `--warning-count` range (default: more than 0).
-* CRIT if the number of items exceeding the critical age is outside the `--critical-count` range (default: > 0).
+* CRIT if the number of items outside the critical age range is outside the `--critical-count` range (default: more than 0).
 * `--always-ok` suppresses all alerts and always returns OK.